Develop-X/AWS/glossary.md

 #### R names

 * Regions: A place where AWS resources exists a geographical area, there are 15 regions (as of 2015).
 Each region consists of multiple availability zones, currently 49 in total(as of 2017).
 An Availability Zone(AZ) is simply a data center.
 [Reigons and Availability Zones](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html)

+* Route 53: Amazon’s DNS service, basically allows you to host your domain name with Amazon.
+53 is the DNS port.
+When you open up DNS world you do this on port 53.
+You can use Amazon Route 53 to configure DNS health checks to route traffic to healthy endpoints or to independently monitor the health of your application and its endpoints.

+#### S names

+#### T names

+#### U names

+#### V names

+* VPC (Virtual Private Cloud): A virtual data center as a collection of AWS resources, such as EC2 instances, EBS instances, and Load Balancers